-Presentation Notes

-Candidates will be expected to formally present and conduct themselves in a manner that is appropriate to their grade.
+Presentation Notes Candidates will be expected to formally present and conduct themselves in a manner that is candidate may present appropriate to their grade. themselves in costume, but no extra marks will be awarded for costume or use of props.
 Candidates should present a copy of their pieces and drawings to the examiner.

-The candidate may preser themselves in costume but no ex marks will be awarded for costulor use of props.

 All material presented must be neat and legible.

-Own Choice Duologue Notes

-Candidates will be expected to perform from memory:

-1. Extract or Scene from any published play where there is a suitable part for 2 characters.

-Max Time: 5Minutes

-Prepared Mime Notes

-Candidates will be expected to perform from memory:

-1. A mime based on a topic of the candidates own choice.

-Max Time: 2 Minutes

-Questions Notes

-Candidates should be prepared to hold a short conversation with the examiner about the selections chosen for their examination to include the following:

-- How the candidate prepared for playing their character? - The author of the piece.
+Own Choice Duologue Notes Candidates will be expected to perform from memory: Max Time: 5 Minutes 1.
+Extract or Scene from any published play where there is a suitable part for 2 characters.
+Prepared Mime Notes Max Time: 2 Minutes Candidates will be expected to perform from memory: 1.
+A mime based on a topic of the candidate's own choice.
+Questions Notes Candidates should be prepared to hold a short conversation with the examiner about the selections chosen for their examination to include the following: How did the candidate prepare for playing their character?

-Candidates must be over years of age.

 Schedule of Maximum Marks

 Presentation 10

-Own Choice Duologue 45
+Own Choice Duologue 4

 Prepared Improvisation 25

 Questions 20

 Presentation Notes Candidates will be expected to formally present and conduct themselves in a manner that is appropriate to their grade.
 Candidates should present a copy of their pieces and drawings to the examiner.
-The candidate may preser themselves in costume but no exmarks will be awarded for costulor use of props.
+The candidate may present themselves in costume, but no extra marks will be awarded for costume or use of props.
 All material presented must be neat and legible.
-Own Choice Duologue Notes Candidates will be expected to perform from memory: Max Time: 5Minutes 1.
+Own Choice Duologue Notes Candidates will be expected to perform from memory: 1.
 Extract or Scene from any published play where there is a suitable part for 2 characters.
-Prepared Mime Notes Candidates will be expected to perform from memory: Max Time: 3Minutes 1.
-A mime based on a topic of the candidates own choice.
-Questions Notes Candidates should be prepared to hold a short conversation with the examiner about the selections chosen for their examination to include the following: How the candidate prepared for playing their character?
+Max Time: 5 Minutes Prepared Mime Notes Candidates will be expected to perform from memory: 1.
+A mime based on a topic of the candidate's own choice.
+Max Time: 3 Minutes A mime based on a topic of the candidate's own choice.
+Questions Notes Candidates should be prepared to hold a short conversation with the examiner about the selections chosen for their examination to include the following: How did the candidate prepare for playing their character?
 The author of the piece.